milvus-io/milvus_cli/README.md

       The names of partitions to search (split by "," if multiple) ['_default']
       []: _default

+      timeout []:

+      Guarantee Timestamp(It instructs Milvus to see all operations performed before a provided timestamp.
+If no such timestamp is provided, then Milvus will search all operations performed to date) [0]:

+      Travel Timestamp(Specify a timestamp in a search to get results based on a data view) [0]:

   Example-2(collection has index):

       Collection name (car, test_collection): car